-- Coached offensive lineman at Central Michigan from 2007-09, during which time Chippewa offensive lineman received a total of six All-MAC selections
+- Coached at CMU from 2007-09, during which time Chippewa lineman received a total of six All-MAC selections.

-- Spent eight seasons at Tulane coaching the offensive line
+- Spent eight seasons at Tulane coaching the O-Line

-- Before joining Tulane, spent his first six seasons as a coach at Central Michigan where he tutord a total of six All-MAC selections for the Chippewas
+- Before joining Tulane, spent first six seasons as a coach at Central Michigan where he tutored a total of six All-MAC selections for the Chippewas

-- Mahoney was an all-conference selection and threeyear starter at guard for Marshall University, serving as team captain as a senior in 1990.
+- An all-conference selection and three-year starter at guard for Marshall University, serving as team captain as a senior in 1990.
 He was a student assistant at Marshall when the Thundering Herd claimed the 1992 Division I-AA national championship

-- Earned his bachelor's degree from West Virginia State in 1993.
+- Earned bachelor's degree from West Virginia State in 1993.